Linuswidmer/master-thesis/writing/thesis/sections/appendix.typ

 )

 = Results Supplement

+#todo[The code can be viewd publicly (), an anonymized version of the data is supplied in the same repository.
+Anonymization involved coding all free text responses for syudy suspicion and removing the free text, as it may contain hints to the identity of the participant]

 #ref(<table:mmb-descriptives>) presents descriptive statistics for the Motivation for Masculine Behavior items. #ref(<table:wfct-agg-descriptives>) and #ref(<table:wfct-anx-descriptives>) present response frequencies for the aggressive and anxious word fragment completion items, respectively.